We have updated the format of our Terms and Conditions.

 8.5 We will use reasonable care and skill in performing the Services.

-8.6 For the duration of this Agreement, We will investigate any material problem or error, subject to the Service Level Agreement between You and Us, provided that You notify Us in writing giving Us all necessary information to be able to investigate the problem, breach or error and limit Our liability to the right to re-perform the Service.
+8.6 For the duration of this Agreement, We will investigate any material problem or error, subject to S.2 clause 5 of this Agreement, provided that You notify Us in writing giving Us all necessary information to be able to investigate the problem, breach or error and limit Our liability to the right to re-perform the Service.